Benoni Gauteng, South Africa Travel Guide

 Interact respectfully and value local traditions.

 Support local museums (like the Benoni Museum) and cultural initiatives.
-These institutions play a role in preserving and celebrating the town's heritage.
+These institutions play a role in safeguarding and celebrating the town's heritage.

-Always ask for permission before taking photos of individuals, especially children.
+Always ask for permission before taking photos of individuals, children in particular.

 Dress modestly when visiting religious sites (churches, mosques, temples), often meaning with modest attire.